Haus Gables Atlanta

 Landscape Design: Carley Rickles

-Interior Finishes: Coverings Etc. (Eco-Terr Tile); Stone Source (Ornamenta Artwork_marble Tile); RPS Distributors ( Vives Ceramica Strand-R Natural tile)
+Interior Finishes: Coverings Etc. (Eco-Terr tile); Stone Source (Ornamenta Artwork tile); RPS Distributors ( Vives Ceramica Strand-R tile); Rabern-Nash (Johnsonite & Forbo tile)

 Wall Assembly: Vapro-Sheild, Vapro-Mat, Kingspan Kooltherm K-20 insulation board

-Sub-Contractors: Cool Roofing Company; Unique Stucco; RayPaul Coating, Inc.
+Sub-Contractors: Cool Roofing Company; Natural Plastering Inc.; RayPaul Coating, Inc.